- Books, Literature, and Writing

 1) Divide and conquer.
 If possible, section off part of the room so it feels like your own.
 Make a space for your desk in front of a bay window, in a recess or in a corner - somewhere where it stands apart from the rest of the room.
 It's all about defining a space within a space.

 2) Privacy laws.
-Shroud your section of the room with a curtain or a movable screen for added privacy.
+Shroud your section of the room with a curtain or a movable screen such as a for added privacy.
 You may not feel so inhibited in your writing if other people coming in or through the room are a little less visible while you work.
-The advantage of this type of screen is that it can be pushed back or removed once your writing session is complete.
+The advantage of this type of screen is that it can be pushed back or removed once your writing session is complete. room divider

 3) Listen up.
 If you work well to music, consider playing it through headphones attached to your PC or to a portable music box.
 That way, you won't disturb other people and they also become less of a distraction to you.